multitudes/42-minishell/README.md

     // Command substitution
     COMMAND_SUBSTITUTION, // '$(command)' or '`command`'
     // Literals
-    IDENTIFIER, // Any sequence of letters, digits, and underscores STRING_TOK, // Any sequence of characters surrounded by quotes NUMBER_TOK, // Any sequence of digits
+    WORD, // Any sequence of letters, digits, and underscores STRING_TOK, // Any sequence of characters surrounded by quotes NUMBER_TOK, // Any sequence of digits
     // Keywords